Dylan-Hampton/Semantic-Visit-Aware-Recommendation-of-Hotels/Backend/README.md

 # Backend Setup
-This setup assumes you have the project downloaded already.
+This setup assumes you have the project downloaded, and have Python and Node installed on your machine.
+All commands were done on a Linux machine and may need to be modified slightly depending on the operating system.
 Setting up the backend will include installing Python 3.7 and creating a virtual environment that will contain all the needed dependencies.

 First, change to the directory where you want your virtual environment to be stored.
 In my case, it will be in the Documents/environments directory for my user.